Neil3108/Neil3108.github.io/README.md

 ### Prerequisites
 You do need a resume already formated in Markdown and have a Github account.
 You can [visit](https://github.com/) to make a Github account.
 ### Markdown
-Markdown is a lightweight markup language with plain-text-formatting syntax.
+Markdown is a lightweight markup language with plain-text-formatting syntax and as the Etter's book mentioned it's the most widely used lightweight markup language in the world and has the cleanest syntax.
 You can learn the basic syntax for Markdown [here](https://www.markdownguide.org/basic-syntax/).
 There are number of Markdown editor avaiable and they come in many different syntax.
 We will fouces on Github Markdown.
 As mentioned in the Andrew Etter's book Mordern Technical Writing because of the popularity of Markdown many specialized text editors exist for it.
 For example: <br />
     - [MarkdownPad(Windows)](http://www.markdownpad.com/)<br />
     - [iA Writer(macOS)](https://ia.net/writer)<br />